This easy cheese fondue is made with just a few basic ingredients. Learn how to make it along with some tips for how to host a fondue party!

 That doesn’t mean you shouldn’t feel free to experiment with some extra spices.
-Consider this cheese fondue recipe a baseline you can potentially build from.
+Consider this recipe a baseline you can potentially build from.
 But start simple first.
 You might not want to change anything.
 I sure didn’t.

 Tips for Hosting a Great Fondue Party